MISTLab/tls-python-object/README.md

     re = Relay(
-        port=3000,  # this must be the same on your Relay and Endpoints password="VerySecurePassword",  # this must be the same on Relay and Endpoints, AND be strong local_com_port=3001  # this needs to be non-overlapping if Relays/Endpoints live on the same machine )
+        port=3000,  # this must be the same on your Relay and Endpoints password="VerySecurePassword",  # must be the same on Relay and Endpoints, AND be strong local_com_port=3001  # needs to be non-overlapping if Relays/Endpoints are on the same machine )

     # Create an Endpoint in group "producers" (arbitrary name)